Al3cLee/silverbullet-space/git.md

 ---

 Git is initialized in a folder via running `git init` inside it.
-After that, all activity in this folder will be monitored by Git, with exceptions set in the [`.gitignore`](https://git-scm.com/docs/gitignore) file.
+This folder is known as a Git _repository_.
+After that, all activity in the repository will be monitored by Git, with exceptions set in the [`.gitignore`](https://git-scm.com/docs/gitignore) file.

 The data structure of git centers around _commits_.
 A commit consists of